Member Login

 4. Combine with Lifestyle Support: Adaptogens work best when paired with proper nutrition, stress management, and regular movement.

 5. Track Your Results: Keep a symptom journal to identify which adaptogens provide the most benefit for your unique PMDD pattern.
+For this and any other positive/negative impacts, it is always useful to use a PMDD symptom tracker.

 AS ALWAYS: Be sure to loop in your practitioner before starting a new supplement, especially if you’re taking medications for PMDD or other conditions.